TeamAikon/oreid-react-components/README.md

 1. Build components by running `npm run build:components` command;
 2. Publish components by running `npm run publish:components` command.

+## Publishing via circleci
+1. Update the package.json version for the package to be publish
+2. Merge into `master`

 ## Development
 - Create new component under `packages` directory;
 - Every component must have directory in `packages` with all of the source code.
 Include `index.js` file in order to avoid specific file path import declaration;